 Although your child is becoming an independent internet user, there are still some basic things you can do to protect her from internet safety risks:

 - Create a family media plan.
-It’s best to create your plan by talking with your child.
+It’s best to create your plan with your child and ask him for suggestions.
 Your plan could cover things like screen-free areas in your house and what online behaviour is OK.
-If you follow the rules too, you’ll be role-modelling good online behaviour.
+If you follow the family media rules too, you’ll be role-modelling good online behaviour.

-- Talk with your child about ways to restrict the content he sees, like using safe search settings on browsers.
+- Talk with your child about ways to restrict the content she sees, like using safe search settings on browsers.
 You might need to show your child how to do this.

 - Check that games, websites and TV programs are appropriate for your child.
 You can do this by looking at reviews on Common Sense Media.

 - Ask your child to ‘friend’ you on social media.
-Friending your child means you can follow what she’s interested in and who she’s connected to online.
+Friending your child means you can follow what he’s interested in and who he’s connected to online.